Woodlands Manor Care Home

 Familiarity and reminiscence is invaluable.
 It keeps us connected with life; can ease the transition into care; and is helpful in improving memory skills for people with Alzheimer’s.
 At Woodlands Manor, all our residents are encouraged to personalise their rooms with small belongings and photographs.
 This inspires a sense of personal space and belonging.

-We offer several types of stay depending on the level of support required: Residential Care; Convalescent Care; and Respite Care.
+We offer several types of stay depending on the level of support required: Residential Care; Convalescent Care; Respite Care; as well as mild to medium dementia care.
 Each resident receives personalised support in accordance with his/her individual care plan, under the supervision of a dedicated home manager.

 At Woodlands Manor we actively seek feedback.
 It helps us ensure our care home continues to offer the highest quality support and care, tailored to the needs of our individual residents.
 Leave Feedback